-- A. Action Submittals: Architect will review each submittal, make marks to indicate corrections or revisions required, and return it.
-Architect will stamp each submittal with an action stamp and will mark stamp appropriately to indicate action, as follows: - 1.
+- B. Action Submittals: Architect will review each submittal, make marks to indicate corrections or modifications required, and return it.
+Architect will stamp each submittal with an action stamp and will mark stamp appropriately to indicate action taken, as follows: - 1.
 Final Unrestricted Release: When submittals are marked "Accepted", that part of the Work covered by the submittal may proceed provided it complies with requirements of the Contract Documents; final acceptance will depend upon that compliance. - 2.
 Final-But-Restricted Release: When submittals are marked "Accepted as Noted", that part of the Work covered by the submittal may proceed provided it complies with notations or corrections on the submittal and with requirements of the Contract Documents; final acceptance will depend upon that compliance - 3.
 Returned for Resubmittal: When submittal is marked "Revise and Resubmit as Requested", do not proceed with that part of the Work covered by the submittal, including purchasing, fabrication, delivery, or other activity.
 Revise or prepare a new submittal in accordance with the notations; resubmit without delay.
 Repeat if necessary to obtain a different action mark. - 4.
 Rejected: When submittal is marked "Not Accepted", do not proceed with that part of the work covered by the submittal, including purchasing, fabrication, delivery, or other activity.
 Revise or prepare a new submittal in accordance in accordance with the notations, resubmit without delay. - 5.
-Other Action: Where a submittal is primarily for information or record purposes, special processing or other activity, the submittal will be returned, marked "No Action Taken" or similar identifier.

-- B. Informational Submittals: Architect will review each submittal and will not return it, or will return it if it does not comply with requirements.
-Architect will forward each submittal to appropriate party. - C. Partial submittals prepared for a portion of the Work will be reviewed when use of partial submittals has received prior approval from Architect. - D. Incomplete submittals are unacceptable, will be considered nonresponsive, and will be returned for resubmittal without review. - E. Submittals not required by the Contract Documents may be returned by the Architect without action.
+Other Action: Where a submittal is primarily for information or record purposes, special processing or other activity, the submittal will be returned, marked "No Action Taken" or similar identifier. - C. Informational Submittals: Architect will review each submittal and will not return it, or will reject and return it if it does not comply with requirements.
+Architect will forward each submittal to appropriate party. - D. Other Submittals: Submittals not required by the Contract Documents will not be reviewed and may be discarded.